What You Need to Know About the End of Support for Windows 10

 As the end of Windows 10 support approaches, users have three primary options:

-1. Upgrade to Windows 11 (recommended)
+1. Upgrade your existing computer to Windows 11

-Let’s explore these options and why upgrading to Windows 11 might be your best bet.
+Let’s explore these options and why ultimately upgrading to Windows 11 is probably your best choice.

-Option 1: Upgrade to Windows 11 (recommended)
+Option 1: Upgrade your existing computer to Windows 11

 Why Upgrade to Windows 11?